Famous for its rope bridge, (unique in Ireland) – which connects the mainland to Carrick-a-Rede Island.

 * Please note that National Trust entrance pricing applies for this walk.
 Please see the link below for details *

-Car park, Toilets, Picnic area, Interpretation, Tea room & Viewing platform (National Trust staff on duty March-Oct).
+Car park, Toilets, Picnic area, Interpretation, Tea room & Viewing platform all available.
+National Trust staff on duty March-October.

 Accessible toilet facilities:Yes